International Christian Educators Conference—Europe

 Clarion Congress Hotel, Prague CZ

-ACSI invites you to join the International Christian Educator Conference (ICEC) in beautiful Prague, CZ.
-This conference provides a focused time of professional development, networking, and fellowship for international school educators.
-Join us to be challenged and inspired by keynote speakers, preconference courses, workshops, and job alike sessions.
-Please check this page for updates or contact the conference coordinator with any questions.
+ACSI invites you to join the International Christian Educator Conference (ICEC) in Prague, CZ.
+This conference provides a focused time of professional development, networking and fellowship for international school educators.
+Join us to be challenged and inspired by keynote speakers, preconference courses, workshops and job-alike sessions.

 "Let Us Consider..." - Hebrews 10:24